The color and aroma of Matcha makes a beautiful sauce to accompany any omelet- a wonderfully fresh way to start the day!

 Tilt the pan to a 45 degree angle and fold your omelet 2 times before putting it on the plate.

-Mix the 1 teaspoon of Matcha into 2 tablespoons of milk with a whisk until it is evenly dissolved and smooth.
+Mix the 1 tsp of Matcha into 2 Tbsp of milk with a whisk until it is evenly dissolved and smooth.

 Mix the dissolved Matcha together with the mayonnaise and yogurt, completing your sauce.
 Pour over the finished omelet, adding tomatoes and herbs to the plate as desired.